 The examinations are set and assessed by the GL Assessment independent examining body in the UK.
 These assessments give students a chance to experience external examinations with the rules and regulations that go with them.
-All our Key Stage 3 pupils sit these examinations in the third term.

 All students in Key Stage 3 sit GL Assessments in English and Maths.
 Year 8 and 9 pupils also sit a GL Assessment in Science.
-Parents will receive the results of the Assessments with the end of year examination results at the end of the summer term.
+Parents will receive the results of the Assessments with the end of year report at the end of the summer term.